 Margot de Ferranti

-Margot worked as a lawyer for the Consumer Products Safety Commission and the Department of Justice until she changed careers to become a teacher.
+.
+She worked as a lawyer for the Consumer Products Safety Commission and the Department of Justice until she changed careers to become a teacher.
 Margot took a course from Aleta at American University and participated in the Workshop in the Art of Teaching (now the Inspired Teaching Institute).
 She taught English for four years at Cesar Chavez Public Charter High School.
 On behalf of Inspired Teaching, Margot has led a workshop for beginning high school English, social studies, and foreign language teachers who are getting certified through AU’s AQUE program.

-Emily has worn many hats over the course of her fifteen year career as an educator, including classroom teacher, curriculum and assessment developer, new teacher mentor, researcher, and adjunct professor.
+.
+She has worn many hats over the course of her fifteen year career as an educator, including classroom teacher, curriculum and assessment developer, new teacher mentor, researcher, and adjunct professor.
 She is currently a doctoral candidate in Educational Leadership at the University of Pennsylvania.
 Her research interests include professional learning communities, alternative assessment, and the cultivation of internal accountability within schools.

-Sally brings more than 30 years of teaching and mentoring experience to the Inspired Teaching team.
+and brings more than 30 years of teaching and mentoring experience to the Inspired Teaching team.
 During her career, she traveled the United States teaching in eight states and in the District of Columbia for public, private, and charter schools.
 Making her home in Arlington, VA, she spent her last fourteen years of classroom instruction teaching third grade at the Sidwell Friends Lower School.
 In 1999, Sally left the classroom and joined the adjunct faculty of American University where she supervised student teachers and mentored teachers for alternative certification programs.
 She has also provided teacher training and supervision for the Sasha Bruce Youth Build GED program and is currently a member of the Board of Directors at The Academy of Hope, an adult education organization that provides education and job skills training to low income and at-risk adults in Washington, DC.

 Kim has a BA in Early Childhood Education and a minor in Bible from Cedarville University in Cedarville, Ohio and a MA in Educational Leadership from the University of Cincinnati in Cincinnati, Ohio.
 She began teaching in Ohio, first as a long term substitute then as an team teacher in a small charter school that serves children who have been diagnosed with Asperger’s Syndrome, AD/HD and other related disorders.
 In 2006 she and her husband moved to the DC area and she began working as a Pre-K teacher at Community Academy Public Charter School (CAPCS), then Janney Elementary School to teach Kindergarten.